go-aah/docs/views.md

 Currently aah framework supports Go view engine.
 Don't feel bad, you can added your favorite view engine into aah.

-In the `upcoming` release framework will provide support to amber, pongo2, and jade.
+In the `upcoming` release, I will try provide support to amber, pongo2, and jade.

 #### Create your view in compliant to `view.Enginer` interface.